Fundamental Errors in Kane and Mertz's Alleged Debunking of Greater Male Variability in Mathematics Performance: Introduction

 That feature-length article which appeared in the \textit{Notices of the AMS}, ``the world's most widely read magazine aimed at professional mathematicians" seems to promise, through its sensational title, a dramatic trouncing of false collective beliefs regarding gender gaps in mathematics performance.
 Yet surprisingly the body of the article makes no mention of myths, but rather presents an investigation of at least five \textit{hypotheses} (italics theirs) based on data from children's performance on standard tests.
 Kane and Mertz conclude that most of these hypotheses are ``inconsistent" with their findings, thus apparently ``debunking" these pernicious myths.
 The initial spotlight is focused on greater male variability, suggesting it is the first and foremost ``myth" to be exposed.

 Unfortunately, the Kane-Mertz article is seriously flawed in virtually every aspect of the GMV discussion.
 The goal of the present note is \textit{not} to argue the validity or invalidity of GMV in general or with respect to cognitive or mathematical abilities in humans.
 Rather it is to correct the scientific record with respect to the basic errors in their article.
 Perhaps this might also inspire others to take a closer look at the rest of their hypothesis/myths, especially given their concern about how resources are spent in these various endeavors.
+Most importantly, by publicizing these errors, the \textit{Notices} will reduce the chance of similar future errors being repeated.